garv-makkar/garv-makkar/ReadMe.md

 # 💫 About Me:
 - Passionate Computer Science student specializing in Machine Learning and Data Science.
-- Other Interests: Finance and Stock Market, Sports, especially football.
+- Other Interests: Stock Market, Sports, especially football.
 - Always eager to connect with like-minded individuals and explore innovative tech solutions together!

 # 💻 Tech Stack: